- KEY TAKEAWAYS

 How We Estimate Inflation

 Like tax rates, we cannot know how inflation will change through time.
 There are certain known historical ranges and understood targets set by fiscal policy.
 The most important thing is to factor in some inflation, especially for long-term goals like retirement, because we know it won’t be zero.
 Good tools will always do this, even if assumptions vary from tool to tool.
-At Betterment, by default, we currently assume a conservative 3% inflation in RetireGuide, which is higher than Fed currently targets.
+At Betterment, by default we currently assume a 2% inflation rate in RetireGuide and in our safe withdrawal advice, which is what the Fed currently targets.
 You can override this value in Edit Assumptions if you have a different view.

 Inflation: 12-Month Average Consumer Price Index Growth